As seen on TV’s Wilderness Walks With Ray Mears

 As you go, listen to the colourful history of the island, learn about nature, gather firewood and wild snacks for a tea break with a difference – wild food at its best.

-If you have specific interests, seeing eagles perhaps, or concerns about distance/fitness you can tell us on our booking form.
+If you have specific interests, seeing eagles perhaps, or concerns about distance/fitness please let us know.

 Need to Know